asim-jana/loopback4-multi-tenancy/README.md

   }
 }
 ```
-### 2. 🚨 *[IMPORTANT]* Create a default datasource
+### 2. 🚨 *[IMPORTANT]* Create a Default Datasource
-Create a default datasource for tenant.
-By default this datasource will be connected to the application and all the repositories of the tenant.
-This will be replace on run time.
-Assuming you are creating a new datasource with name **`tenant`**.
-This will use in next step.
+Create a default datasource for the tenant.
+By default, this datasource will be connected to the application and all the repositories of the tenant.
+This will be replaced at runtime.
+Assuming you are creating a new datasource with the name `tenant`, this will be used in the next step

 ### 3. Configure Datasource Bind Key
-Provide the exact bindkey which is used in repository and datasource name of default tenant datasource.
-The default is **`tenant`**:
+Provide the exact bind key that is used in the repository and the datasource name of the default tenant datasource.
+The default is `tenant`:

 ```ts
 import { MultiTenancyBindings, DatasourceOptions } from 'loopback4-multi-tenancy';